cavinpabua/CryptoBlades-Winrate/README.md

 # Cryptoblades Battle Win Rate Simulator

-This Chrome Extension lets you automatically simulate battles in Combat for Cryptoblades Game.
 This simulates 500 battles instantly so that players have a better idea on their chances of winning over an encounter/battle.

 <b>How to install</b><br/>